-The Covid 19 pandemic has frozen the financial sector just as it has brought the real economy to a screeching stop.
-Financial indices like the Dow Jones, FTSE 100, and the Han Seng Index rise and fall on the latest news, going up with announcements that the "curve has been flattened," then falling a day later when reports that the virus has been contained are found to be premature.
+The Covid 19 pandemic has seen the wild gyrations in Wall Street and other financial markets.
+Financial indices like the Dow Jones, FTSE 100, and the Han Seng Index rise and fall on the latest news, going up with announcements that the "curve" has been flattened," then falling a daylater when reports that the virus has been contained are found to be premature.
+Lately, big tech corporations like Apple have been gaining in value and rich shareholders have been getting richer even as hundreds of millions suffer.

 The pandemic, however, may be a blessing in disguise in one way: it might have staved off another global financial crisis temporarily.
 The question is: Will the world take advantage of the breathing space afforded by Covid 19 to make the changes in the financial sector that are needed to prevent another financial crisis that could be more devastating than the 2008-2009 implosion?